5 DAYS FROM $2,099

 Abu Dhabi community pastimes: Falcon Hospital, Al Mina Fish market, and Gateway Art initiative

 Today we will visit a unique avian veterinary center, the Abu Dhabi Falcon Hospital, which treats about 6,000 of these revered raptors a year.
 While here, we will learn about the falcon’s importance in Emirate culture; and also learn about the other veterinary programs offered here, including a shelter for the rare saluki breed of dogs.
 From here we head to the Al Mina Fish Market, where the local color is as vivid as the mounds of wriggling blue crabs, pink shrimp, and silvery tuna.
 Appetites sufficiently whetted, we’ll head next door to the Al Dhafra restaurant to sample some of this supremely fresh fare.
 After lunch, we’ll see the more avant-garde side of the country when we visit some of the galleries participating in the Abu Dhabi Art program entitled Gateway.
-The rest of the day is at leisure.
+This evening, savor delicious food and warm camaraderie at your Farewell Dinner at a local restaurant.

 Delve into Abu Dhabi’s many delights on your own